vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 This post focuses on devops practices I adopted to secure my web server.

+## Recommendations for others (transferable learnings)

+* If you have a server exposed to the Internet, use a firewall (or security group in the case of AWS) to lock access to the server as much as possible, limiting the ports and IP address ranges that can be used to access it.
+This drastically reduces the risk surface area.
+Even if you do nothing else, do this.

+* Separate, separate, separate.
+Even if things get compromised up to a point, that shouldn't compromise everything.
+Keep in mind the concept of "defense in depth" as you think of things.

+* Security isn't just about preventing or limiting attacks, it's also about being able to recover more quickly and get back to a clean slate.
+Backups with streamlined restore procedures, that I covered extensively in [part 1](https://www.lesswrong.com/posts/Efj8NCCv3TqDL5mbC/aligning-my-web-server-with-devops-practices-part-1-backups), help a bunch with this.

+* Make sure you have good security (strong password, two-factor authentication, etc.) on the online accounts that you use to manage your servers.
+A secure server managed through an insecure online account is like a locked safe that's wide open from above.

 ## General philosophy of security

 ### Security against leakage versus security against manipulation